1971

 The game to replace the Super 6 Lotto is the Match 6 Lotto which goes on sale on January 28th.
 The game uses a matrix of 6/49 and players get 3 sets of 6 numbers – the first chosen by themselves and the second and third picked by the computers’ random number generator.
 Jackpots begin at US$ ½ Million.

-The fourth Powerball PA jackpot winners – Steven and Kristine White from Skillman, New Jersey – claim a record US$ 110 Million on May 8th.
+The fourth Powerball PA jackpot winners – Steven and Kristine White from Skillman, NJ – claim a record US$ 110 Million on May 8th.
 This still ranks as the biggest prize won on a single ticket in PA Lottery history.

-The fifth winners of a Pennsylvania Lottery Powerball Jackpot emerge on May 29th when brothers Jim Hare from Philadelphia and Tom Hare from Drexel Hill, Delaware County win US$ 26.9 Million.
+The fifth winners of a PA Lottery Powerball Jackpot emerge on May 29th when brothers Jim Hare from Philadelphia and Tom Hare from Drexel Hill, Delaware County win US$ 26.9 Million.

 The PA Lottery start selling tickets for its latest terminal-based lottery game – Lucky For Life – on September 30th.
 Lucky For Life jackpots are a guaranteed US$ 1 Million and are paid out to winners in annual instalments of US$ 36,000